 If you do not think your team can meet the following requirements, then we recommend you consider opting for the Daytime Ride Option - This enables your team to ride from the start until dusk - then you use your transport to the overnight Compulsory Stop at Hamilton.

 RIDERS ARE TO STAY APPROXIMATELY 300 METRES BEHIND THE LEAD VEHICLE.

 CYCLISTS AND SUPPORT VEHICLE DRIVERS MUST OBEY ALL ROAD RULES.

 This includes obeying traffic signals and road signs.
 We do NOT have permission to close roads for the event and it is your responsibility to take care at intersections, etc. Riding helmets, reflective clothing and working lights on bikes at night are COMPULSORY.

 TRIBARS ARE NOT PERMITTED AS THEY JEOPARDISE THE SAFETY OF OTHER RIDERS, ESPECIALLY WHEN RIDING IN BUNCHES.

 Teams will be notified of their team number and starting time well before the event.
 It is the team's responsibility to clearly display their team number on the backs of all their riders, day and night.
 A patch of 20 cm x 25 cm is a good size.

-Groups of 15-24 riders will leave at 5 minute intervals, and starting times will be at the discretion of the event organisers.
+Groups of 15-24 riders will leave at 2 or 3 minute intervals, and starting times will be at the discretion of the event organisers.
 If you consider your team to be slow, please request an early start.
 Alternatively, if you consider your team to be experienced and fast, please request a late start to avoid the frustration of being stopped on the ride.